-Before a health assessment is commenced, the patient (and/or his or her parent(s), carer or representative, as appropriate) must be given an explanation of the health assessment process and its likely benefits.
-The patient must be asked whether he or she consents to the health assessment being performed.
-In cases where the patient is not capable of giving consent, consent must be given by his or her parent(s), carer or representative.
+Before a health assessment is commenced, the patient (and/or the patient's parent(s), carer or representative, as appropriate) must be given an explanation of the health assessment process and its likely benefits.
+The patient must be asked whether they consent to the health assessment being performed.
+In cases where the patient is not capable of giving consent, consent must be given by the patient's parent(s), carer or representative.
 Consent to the health assessment must be noted in the patient's records.